mikebrady/shairport-sync/BUILDFORAP2.md

 ### nqptp ###
 Download, install, enable and start `nqptp` from [here](https://github.com/mikebrady/nqptp).

+### alac ###
+If you would like for Shairport Sync to decode Apple ALAC streams, the additional module, [`alac`](https://github.com/mikebrady/alac) is needed.
+Use the guide in the repository to install it.

 ### Shairport Sync

 #### Please use `git` to clone the repository!